bq/botbloq-its/app/api/students/Readme.md

 **PUT /botbloq/v1/its/students/:idstd/course/:idc/lom/:idl/:status **
 -------------

-Update the status of a student's activity.
+Finalize an activity and send the solution to correct it.
+Also pauses activity.

 **Parameters**

 - idstd: Student ID
 - idc: Course ID
 - idl: Lom ID
-- status: ok or nok
+- status: finalize or idle

 **Query Parameters**: